techsoft3d/he_qt_basic_view/README.md

 # Step 4: Creating the Mesh

-In this next step, we will walk through the code required to read the tessellation from HOOPS Exchange and create a corresponding Qt3D object suitable for rendering.
+In this next step, we will walk through the code required to read the tessellation from HOOPS Exchange and create a corresponding `Qt3D` object suitable for rendering.
-This work will be completed in the file Mesh. cpp.
+This work will be completed in the file `Mesh.cpp`.
 Open it in your editor now, and you’ll find the familiar stubbed out implementation.

 To begin the task, we should perform some sanity checks on the incoming handle.